AdaCore/spark2014/docs/guidance/main.rst

-The article "Climbing the Software Assurance Ladder - Practical Formal Verification for Reliable Software" presents both the well-established processes surrounding the use of SPARK at Altran UK, as well as the deployment experiments performed at Thales to fine-tune the gradual insertion of formal verification techniques in existing processes.
+The article "Climbing the Software Assurance Ladder - Practical Formal Verification for Reliable Software" presents both the well-established processes surrounding the use of SPARK at Capgemini Engineering, as well as the deployment experiments performed at Thales to fine-tune the gradual insertion of formal verification techniques in existing processes.
 See: https://www.adacore.com/papers/climbing-the-software-assurance-ladder